huawei-drc/cna-verification/README.md

 File `lkmm-fixes.patch` proposes solutions to those problems.
 Each solution can be enabled using the flag `-DFIXN` where `N` in `{1,2,3,4,5}`.
 Once all flags are enabled, the code is correct according to LKMM.

+## Verification of an alternative version of qpsinlock

+We also allow to verify and old version of qspinlock which contains an actual bug (i.e. reproducible in hardware) introduced by [this commit](https://github.com/torvalds/linux/commit/64d816cba06c67eeee455b8c78ebcda349d49c24).
+This version can be verified following the steps below inside the Dartagnan container
+- `make prepared LINUX_VERSION_TYPE=commit-old`
+- `./scripts/dartagnan.sh -m armv8 -p liveness -DALGORITHM=3 -DCFLAGS="${CFLAGS} -I./include" client-code.c`

+**Expected result:** "Liveness violation found"